TheJelmega/prog-lang/design/README.md

 <assoc-trait-const> := 'const' <name> ':' <type> [ '=' <expr> ] ';'
 ```

-An associated trait type declares a signature for an associated constant implementation.
-It declares both the name and the type the associated constant should have.
+An associated trait constant declares a signature for an associated constant implementation, i.e. it declares both the name and the type the associated constant should have.

 ## 7.10.
 Static item [↵](#7-items-)